 Phrase 4 sustained inner parts above a marching bass---the very substance of ‘flesh and heart’, or conjoined body and spirit.

-The ultimate theme of this stirring chorus is that God, my Creator, has given me all good things and, as an inevitable consequence of this, it is our duty to praise Him.
+The ultimate theme of this stirring chorus is that God, my Creator, has given me all good things and, as an inevitable consequence of this, it is my duty to praise Him.

 The following bass aria is for voice and continuo only.
 It could have been set as a recitative and at first one wonders why Bach didn’t do this.
 The answer is very possibly that he detected an image in the text which required time to develop in purely musical terms such as is not possible within the more immediate recitative format.
-But it should be noted that this is one of those few cantatas which Bach set with no interpolations of text or readings.
-Each movement is a setting of one of the verses of the chosen chorale.
-In these works Bach displayed a marked preference for arias over recitatives.
+But in recalling that this is one of those few cantatas which Bach set with no interpolations of text or readings, we note that in these works Bach displayed a marked preference for arias over recitatives.

 (NB a list of the nine cantatas which Bach set in this manner may be found at the end of the essay on C 97: vol 2 chapter 59).